block-foundation/index-decentralized-applications/README.md

 * [Orion](https://github.com/Siderus/Orion): User-friendly Inter Planetary File System (IPFS) desktop client.
 * [Peertransfer ☠️](https://github.com/pguth/peertransfer): A web-based platform allowing peer-to-peer file transfers with end-to-end encryption.
 * [reep.io ☠️](https://reep.io): This platform enables file transfers directly to another browser.
 Your peer can download the file directly from you.
+* [ShareDrop ☠️](https://github.com/cowbell/sharedrop): A replication of the Apple AirDrop service.
+It enables direct device-to-device file transfers, bypassing the need to upload them to a server.
+* [Syncthing-GTK](https://github.com/syncthing/syncthing-gtk): This is a Graphical User Interface for Syncthing, a program that synchronizes files continuously.

 ### File Storage

 * [ORC ☠️](https://orc.network/): Stands for Onion Routed Cloud, a platform offering decentralized, anonymous file storage.
 It operates over the Tor network.
+* [Storj](https://storj.io): A blockchain-based object storage system offering end-to-end encryption.
+You are the sole entity with access to your data.

 ### BitTorrent